 A Guide To Your Edinburgh Stag Weekend

-With over 60 mad, bad and dangerous activities on offer, we have an incredible line up for Edinburgh stag parties looking for more than just beer and banter.
+With over 60 mad, bad and dangerous activities on offer, we have an incredible line up for Edinburgh stag weekends that's more than just beer and banter.
 Edinburgh's range of extreme stag action is nothing short of epic.
 From your own stag party Highland Games to High Ropes Course, White Water Rafting, Mountain Biking, its downhill all the way and may the devil take the hindmost!

 Alternatively last stag there buys the first round. 'tis the Rules of the Stag gentlemen.

 Best Bars in Edinburgh